 Florida Probate and Trust Litigation: Custodial Accounts and the Florida Uniform Transfer to Minors Act

-By: Kate A. Feingold, Esq.
 Custodial accounts may be created under the Florida Uniform Transfer to Minors Act, see §710.101, et seq., Fla.
 Stat (2018) (the “UTMA”), so that an adult (the “custodian”) is placed in charge of a minor’s funds until the minor reaches the age of 18 years.
-Such an account is frequently utilized by parents as part of a general estate plan or is the result of divorce proceedings in which the parents agree Read More
+Such an account is frequently utilized by parents as part of a general estate plan or is the result of divorce proceedings in which the parents agree to set aside funds for their c Read More

 By: The Carlin Law Firm, PLLC This infographic explains the purpose of probate litigation and when an attorney’s assistance is required during the process.
 In the U.S., probate is a court proceeding to administer the estate of a deceased person.
 If an involved party finds that the probate process is not lawfully administered, he or she can initiate probate litigation to challenge the legal validity of the Last Will and Testament.
 A probate at Read More